Ian729/MarkusScript/README.md

 ## Installation
 1. Download the script(download or clone)
+2. Change the subjects you want to lookup
 2. Run the script from command line(python markus_script)
 3. input username and password